-Does RVSS manage stormwater in Medford and Ashland?
+Does RVSS manage stormwater in Central Point, Medford, and Ashland?

-No. The cities of Medford and Ashland each hold their own Phase II permits from Oregon DEQ and are responsible for running their own stormwater quality programs.
+No. Each of these cities hold their own Phase II permits from Oregon DEQ and are responsible for running their own stormwater quality programs.

 How is the Stormwater Quality program funded?